runtimeverification/evm-semantics/media/2018-csf/presentation.md

 ----------

 -   Append-only ledger of user-submitted transactions.
--   Can be simple transfers of value (eg. Bitcoin).
+-   Mostly simple transfers of value (eg. Bitcoin).
 -   Miners select next block of transactions using consensus algorithm.[^notThisTalk]
 -   Ethereum adds:
     -   New currency!
 (Ether)
     -   Accounts have an associated *storage* and *code* which only transactions by that account can read/modify (onchain).
-    -   Transactions can have associated *programs* written in EVM (Ethereum Virtual Machine).
+    -   Transactions can have associated *programs* written in EVM (Ethereum Virtual Machine).[^smartContracts]
-    -   Miners execute transaction code to calculate the new world state (new account balances, storage, code, etc...)
+    -   Miners execute transaction code to calculate the new world state (new account balances, storage, code, etc...).

 [^notThisTalk]: This talk is not about the consensus algorithms.
+[^smartContracts]: Cool kids call these programs *smart contracts*, or *contracts*.

 EVM (Ethereum Virtual Machine)
 ------------------------------